saravanastar/go-hello-world/README.md

 **First Go Hello world program**

-In this application connecting to the Postgres DB (Starting postgres DB using Docker compose file present in /docker folder)
+Basic Go Hello World application. this application connecting to the Postgres DB (Starting postgres DB using Docker compose file present in **docker** folder)

 - Using the Echo Library to start the Server.
 Check out the file server.go in src/server
 - Using gorm to create DB client.
 Check out the file client.go in src/database